 It’s open every Sunday for visits and tours – but on Steaming Sundays throughout the year (which is fairly frequent), you can go and see it in working action – it’s a real sight to see such an immense machine!
 They do a good group discount too.

 Trencherfield Mill Steam Engine, Wigan Pier Quarter, Heritage Way, Wigan WN3 4EF

 They have three immersive escape room experiences that will test your logic, problem solving and teamwork skills, whilst having fun within a safe and interactive environment – the clock is ticking… #CANYOUESCAPE

 This is just for the under 21s, but it’s a brilliant place.

-In its just over 2 years being open, thousands and thousands of youths have enjoyed their facilities.
+In its just a few years being open, thousands and thousands of youths have enjoyed their facilities.

 With only £5 membership for a year, and 50p per entry there are tons of things to do – including a climbing wall, art sessions, a top class gym, a range of sports, dance, a skate park and way way more.

 They also have a number of holiday clubs, which is great for half term and the summer, and which includes activities all day and special outings all over the UK.